 Dark Age (Red Rising Book 5)

-The fifth book in the Red Rising series and direct sequel to Iron Gold, Dark Age, was originally slated to arrive this Fall, however that date was pushed back to February 2019, and then later pushed back to July 9, 2019.
+The fifth book in the Red Rising series and direct sequel to Iron Gold, Dark Age, was originally slated to arrive this Fall, however that date was pushed back to February 2019, and then later pushed back to July 9, 2019 and then delayed again (slightly) to July 30, 2019.
 In addition to bringing back the original four POV characters, Mustang will also be a point of view this time around.
 That alone is worth the extra wait.
 Pre-order it here.

 Will there be a Dark Age audiobook?